Sassy Dama was created for people navigating the realities of life after 50 – not the glossy version, but the real one.

 The Voice Behind Sassy Dama

-I come to this work with both professional training and real-world experience.
-My background includes a master’s degree in microbiology, 10 years of hospice nursing, and more than 15 years of experience in home health nursing.
+I come to this work with both professional expertise and lived experience.
+My background includes a master’s degree in microbiology, 10 years in hospice nursing, and more than 20 combined years in the hospital setting, rehab and home health care.

-I have worked closely with older adults and their families in everyday living environments and supported many families through aging, illness, caregiving, and end-of-life transitions.
+Throughout my career, I have worked closely with older adults and their families in the most personal of settings – their homes, their daily routines, and often during some of the most difficult chapters of their lives.
+I have supported families through aging, illness, caregiving responsibilities, and end-of-life transitions.

-I’ve seen firsthand how medical realities, emotional stress, family dynamics, and financial pressure often collide – and how little practical guidance people receive when they need it most.
+Over the years, I witnessed how medical realities, emotional strain, family conflict, and financial pressure often intersect – and how little practical, honest guidance people receive when they need it most.

-Through this work, I became deeply familiar with the realities of aging, caregiving dynamics, financial vulnerability, and the often-overlooked risks of elder abuse and exploitation.
-I’ve seen how easily trust can be misused during times of illness, dependency, or transition – and how difficult these situations can be for families to recognize and address.
+My work gave me a deep understanding of the realities of aging, caregiving dynamics, financial vulnerability, and the often-overlooked risks of elder abuse and exploitation.
+I’ve seen how easily trust can be manipulated during times of illness, dependency, or major life transition and how difficult these situations can be for families to recognize and address.

-In my own life, I navigate the same challenges many readers face: balancing work while receiving Social Security, managing rising costs, supporting family, and adapting to the changes that come with later adulthood.
-I’m also a mother to grown children and a grandmother, roles that deeply shape how I understand aging, responsibility, and legacy.
+In my personal life, I navigate many of the same challenges my readers face – balancing work while receiving Social Security, managing rising costs, supporting family, and adapting to the changes that come with later adulthood.

 What You’ll Find Here